yuraulio/kc/README.md

 This website is built off the Argon Pro Theme found here: http://argon-dashboard-pro-laravel.creative-tim.com/

 # Requirements
-Composer: 2
+Composer: 2 \
-PHP: 8
+PHP: 8 \
-Node Version: 15.10
+Node Version: 15.10 \
-Python: 2
+Python: 2 \

-# Setting up the project locally
+# Setting up the project locally using native tools

 - Clone this project locally using git
 - Configure your `.env` file